Jiahao-Jh/UNSW_Neural_Networks_Course/README.md

 ## content

-This repo contain assignment 2 of the course, the aim of this assignment is to classify cat breeds from its image with self designed deeping network
+This repo contain assignment 2 of the course, the aim of this assignment is to classify cat breeds from its image with self designed deeping network.
+The network architecture in this project is based on DenseNet.

 ## Run this project